mashalifshin/bcrypt_notes/README.md

 4. Handle a login form submission

-- post /sessions
-- post /login
+- post /sessions OR post /login
 - session[:user_id] = @user.id

 5. Handle a logout button

-- delete /sessions/id=84534 OR delete /sessions OR post/delete /logout
+- delete /sessions/id=84534 OR delete /sessions OR post/delete /logout (this is where the RESTfulness kinda breaks down with the login pattern :-)
 - session[:user_id] = nil

 Aaaand LASTLY